 This means that attempts to resolve a matter collaboratively do not prejudice future attempts to resolve matters by way of litigation or otherwise.

-Is it like a mediation?
 Is there a Mediator to help us?

 Collaborative practice in some ways is similar to a mediation in that the purpose is to help you and your former partner reach an agreement as to either ongoing interim matters, or finalising your matter generally.

 A difference between collaborative practice and mediation, however, is that the former allows you to have a team to assist you both.
 This team can include various professionals such as Family Lawyers who are collaboratively trained, Accountants, Financial Advisers, and Child Psychologists.